safiullahsarhandi/laravel-repository/README.md

 # publish assets
 1. `php artisan vendor:publish --tag=repository-config`
-this command will create `repository.php` configuration file in `config` directory which will store information.
+this command will create `repository.php` configuration file in `config` directory which will store information like this this.

 ```